ccdc-opensource/on-site-webcsd/README.md

 ## Updates

-When you have been notified when there is an update available you can either -Checkout the tag for the release.
+When you have been notified when there is an update available you can either

+Checkout the tag for the release.

 ```
 git checkout tags/<specific release tag>